akshaymahajan855/qubership-testing-platform-tdm3/README.md

 5. Navigate to the openshift
 6. Navigate to the "Applications" -> "Routes"
 7. Find a link to the tool with the specified project name
-8. Check the tool - open the url from the column "Hostname"
+8. Check the tool - open the URL from the column "Hostname"